 Sclerotherapy is an effective method of eradicating unsightly varicose and spider veins.
 At BodyWise Specialists, OB/GYN Regina Kaufmann, MD and Becky Hayes, APRN-C, provide this outpatient procedure to help resolve your varicose and spider veins with minimal downtime.
-Call the office in Indialantic, Florida, or book online to learn more about how sclerotherapy can help you achieve smoother skin and healthier veins.
+Call the office in Indialantic and Melbourne, Florida, or book online to learn more about how sclerotherapy can help you achieve smoother skin and healthier veins.

 Sclerotherapy involves injecting a solution directly into your faulty veins.
 This solution causes the lining of the blood vessels to get irritated, so they collapse and stick together.
 Eventually, they die and become scar tissue, which gradually fades away.